Smokefree Compliance: Environments and Enforcement (Tobacco and Vape) | Northland DHB

 Education Visits

-Tobacco and vape retailers are visited to educate the retailers and ensure compliance with smoke-free legislation.
+Tobacco and vape retailers are visited to educate the retailers and ensure compliance with smokefree legislation.

 Licensed Premises/ Open and Internal Areas